victor6567758/kinetic/README.md

 | KineticHeapBenchmark.trivialHeapRemoves               |                    100|   1000|    ss|        | 0.363  | |ms/op
 | KineticHeapBenchmark.trivialHeapRemoves               |                    100|  10000|    ss|        | 2.379  | |ms/op

+You can look at `testExample` folder to see a visual representation of the heap and what happens with certificates when we are forwarding time.

 ## 6. References
 - https://medium.com/@hasithalgamge/unit-testing-part-4-performance-based-unit-test-af83ce6a3966